aws/aws-sdk-js-v3/clients/client-ec2/README.md

 <fullname>Amazon Elastic Compute Cloud</fullname>

-<p>Amazon Elastic Compute Cloud (Amazon EC2) provides secure and resizable computing capacity in the AWS cloud.
+<p>Amazon Elastic Compute Cloud (Amazon EC2) provides secure and resizable computing capacity in the AWS Cloud.
-Using Amazon EC2 eliminates the need to invest in hardware up front, so you can develop and deploy applications faster.</p>
+Using Amazon EC2 eliminates the need to invest in hardware up front, so you can develop and deploy applications faster.
+Amazon Virtual Private Cloud (Amazon VPC) enables you to provision a logically isolated section of the AWS Cloud where you can launch AWS resources in a virtual network that you've defined.
+Amazon Elastic Block Store (Amazon EBS) provides block level storage volumes for use with EC2 instances.
+EBS volumes are highly available and reliable storage volumes that can be attached to any running instance and used like a hard drive.</p>
 <p>To learn more, see the following resources:</p>
 <ul>
 <li>